 If you are looking to operate a boom lift, you don't necessarily have to receive training through EWPA.
 Instead, you can undergo in-house training at your workplace.
 However, this can only be delivered by a qualified trainer who meets the Australian Standard 2550.10, and successful completion of the training must be marked by a license or certificate of completion.

-You can only receive a High Risk Work License following completion of both theoretical and practical training through a registered training organisation (RTO) and receive an assessment summary (AS1), a statement of attainment and be over the age of 18.
+You can only receive a High Risk Work Licence following completion of both theoretical and practical training through a registered training organisation (RTO) and receive an assessment summary (AS1), a statement of attainment and be over the age of 18.
 The application can be completed online, or you can receive the documents from your RTO trainer.
-Keep in mind that your application for a High Risk Work License must be submitted no more than 60 days following completion of your theoretical and practical training, and like the Yellow Card, the High Risk License also needs to be renewed every 5 years.
+Keep in mind that your application for a High Risk Work Licence must be submitted no more than 60 days following completion of your theoretical and practical training, and like the Yellow Card, the High Risk Licence also needs to be renewed every 5 years.